tqtensor/plato-docs/getting-started/concepts/feature-store.md

 ## Offline Feature Store

 The offline feature store holds all historical values of features to be used for training or batch inference.
-PLATO plugs directly into the BigQuery data warehouse for offline storage.
+Plato plugs directly into the BigQuery data warehouse for offline storage.

 ## Online Feature Store